 The blueprint for the dive watch as we know it today is often credited to Blancpain and its Fifty Fathoms.
 The watch was designed by Jacques Fiechter, Blancpain CEO at the time and an early scuba diving fan.
-It was later adopted (with the addition of magnetic shielding) by the French Special Forces Combat Swimmers, named Robert Maloubier, got the task to design a purpose-built dive watch that could withstand a depth of at least 50 fathoms, which equals approx. 91 metres.
+It was later adopted (with the addition of magnetic shielding) by the French Special Forces Combat Swimmers, as their comander Robert Maloubier, got the task to design a purpose-built dive watch that could withstand a depth of at least 50 fathoms, which equals approx. 91 metres.
 The Lip-Blancpain Fifty Fathoms was introduced in 1953.

 Sure, Blancpain beat Rolex in introducing the Fifty Fathoms ahead of the Submariner, but both brands had been working on a dive watch with a black dial, luminous markers, serious water-resistance, a screw-down crown and a rotating bezel, pretty much at the same time.
 According to Rolex, the Submariner went into production in 1953, however, it was officially shown to the public and press during Baselworld 1954.
 The Blancpain Fifty Fathoms went on sale in 1954… so to me, it is impossible to credit only one of these two brands.